josh75337/CS-2340-Block-Beach-Boys/README.md

 ## Branch Structure

-Bleeding edge but working code should be kept in develop
+Develop is for bleeding-edge but working code.

-Staging is for demo-ready code
+Staging is for demo-ready code.

-Master is for finalized, tested code that is ready for submission
+Master is for finalized, tested code that is ready for submission.

 Personal Branches may be created off of the develop branch.
 Use personal branches to experiment.